 So now that we’ve covered with relative success the reasoning behind why search engine optimization can be so important, let’s cover some ways you can take advantage of this for your own personal business.

 First, make a list of search terms you would deem relevant to your audience and make sure you have great content about these words written throughout your site (where relevant).

 After this, make sure that your business is listed across any relevant directory or business association.
 Whether it’s Yelp or your local chamber of commerce, these mentions can make a big difference.

 Next, make sure that you are collecting your customers email addresses and ask them to review your business on Google Places whenever they do business with you.
 These reviews can help with your rankings and will help you to get visitors over to your site when you are being found on the search engines.

 After this, you want to make sure you are writing great content about topics related to your industry, customers and services or products.
 This content should be placed across article sites deemed to be strong authorities by Google such as Squidoo, Hubspot and Ezine or they should be placed across your own blog.
 If you don’t have a blog, you can set one up for free with a site like Word Press.
 When you write this content, make sure you include search terms in your articles that you want to rank for.
 These terms should all have anchor text links imbedded throughout that point back to your website.
+The authenticity of the content may be checked with copyleaks.complagiarism checker for schools.
 If you don’t know what an anchor text link is, simply do a search on Google and you should come up with several examples as a reference.

 That’s pretty much the high level overview of SEO.
 It’s a matter of keyword research, onsite optimization and building relevant links.
-Spending just a few hours a week on these activities can make all the difference.
+Using Web 20 Ranker tacticts and spending just a few hours a week on these activities can make all the difference.